What information do we hold about you?

 Should we be required to share your information with a medical professional, you will be involved in this process and involved in any communication.
 To add another level of protection for our clients, we are also members of the ICO (Information Commissioner’s Office) who ensure we hold a high standard of data storage and take complaints if you think we are not handling your data correctly.

 We use an external company for our online payments so no card processing data is stored on our clinic systems.
-We have a PDQ machine for in-clinic card payments and hold a data compliance certificate to show we protect your data.
+We have a PDQ machine for in-person card payments and hold a data compliance certificate to show we protect your data.
 Your information will not be sold, exchanged or transferred to another company without your consent.

-We hold medical data and we must retain your files/ data for six years by law.
+We hold medical data and we must retain your files/ data for ten years by law.
 For children, we must keep files/ data until they are twenty-one years old.
 This data is stored confidentially and destroyed after this time has elapsed.

 Access to your information